This World Vegan Day, let’s go the Vegan way

 After first being celebrated back in 1994, World Vegan Day has become an annual tradition worldwide – a tradition that has become a sustainable way of life

 Health, climate change, animal welfare, these are just some of the reasons why people are embracing a plant based lifestyle.
-But the truth is that if we are to look at the a sustainable future – veganism is the way forward.
+But the truth is that if we are to look at a sustainable future – veganism is the way forward.

-The Middle East, which is known for it’s meat, is also now evolving into a green society.
+The Middle East, which is known for its consumption of meat, is also now evolving into a green society.
 Earlier this year, Prince Khaled Bin Alwaleed announced plans to open nearly a dozen vegan restaurants throughout the Middle East.
 “By 2020 we are aiming to have a minimum of 10 restaurants/cafes.
 Our region occupies parts of the top ten most obese counties in the world.
 I’m not saying opening 10 restaurants will solve this issue, but you better believe it’s a step in the right direction.”

 Another inspiring move is by the German Environment minister Barbara Hendricks who has ruled that only vegetarian food is to be served at official functions.
 This comes as not surprise considering majority of the meat substitutes are from Germany.